Frequently Asked Questions

 Dr. Wang will provide you with an initial treatment plan, which may include dietary recommendations and nutritional supplementation.

-What can I expect during my second appointment?
+What can I expect during my follow-up appointments?

 The first follow-up visit will typically take place 4-6 weeks after the initial consultation visit.
 At this time, Dr. Wang will discuss your laboratory testing results with you.
 Depending on the results of your tests and your symptoms, Dr. Wang may order additional testing if indicated.